Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 And suddenly, _nothing worked._ Our node was unable to get any events from the go-ipfs node.

-The latest version of our event dissemination system relies on the gosspsub and the bitswap protocol of libp2p.
+The latest version of our event dissemination system relies on the gossipsub and the bitswap protocol of libp2p.
 Since we are using our own custom bitswap implementation, the first thought was that that this might be the cause of the issue.
 However, further investigation revealed that the new node was not even able to get any message via gossipsub.

 Initial attempts to solve the issue got me on the wrong track.
 It turned out that at least on my machine, everything worked just fine when I added a small delay between the peer connection and the subscription to the gossipsub topic.
 So I thought this might be a race condition in the handshake process between two nodes.
 But further tests by my colleagues revealed that this delay did not always solve the problem.